helen/jc-reval-assessments/README.md

 ## What does this even mean?

-Well, in short, people's property values are changing, both in absolute terms and relative to other properties in Jersey City, which changes their tax burden.
+Well, in short, people's assessed property values are changing, both in absolute terms and relative to other properties in Jersey City, which changes their tax burden.
 Brigid D'Souza over at Civic Parent has [a great set of resources](https://civicparent.org/jerseycity-revaluation-lets-getcivic/).

 ## Why do you care?